 This does not explain why the intelligentsia was able to promote its preferred political project so effectively.
 It focuses on intellectual forces at the expense of examining material realities that underlay the social success of nationalism.

 [P2] Nationalism is based on the ideas of various 18th and early 19th century thinkers, along with their synthesis and adoption by an intelligentsia seeking to justify a new political system in which they played a prominent role.

 [Rejecting P1] The characteristics of nations existed in many places before the period nationalism supposedly arose.

-[P1] Some polities displays the characteristics of nations before the period nationalism supposedly arose.
-[P2] Focusing on ideas does little to explain why they were so politically successful and took root.
+[Rejecting P2] Focusing on the formation of these ideas does little to explain why they were so politically successful and took root.